Skip to main content

 Factories are defined exactly as you would define them in Laravel.

-Model & Factory Discovery Conventions
+Model and Factory Discovery

 When you use a factory, Laravel relies on conventions to determine the appropriate factory for the model.
 By default, Laravel will search for a factory in the Database\Factories namespace that has a class name matching the model name and is suffixed with Factory.

 However, in the case of Apiato, factories are distributed across the Containers, and they are not all within the same namespace.
 As a result, Apiato follows a different convention to locate the appropriate factory for a model.
-This is achieved by utilizing the Apiato\Core\Traits\FactoryLocatorTrait trait, which is incorporated into the Apiato\Core\Traits\ModelTrait trait used by all Apiato models.